brettwooldridge/HikariCP/README.md

 This property controls the maximum lifetime of a connection in the pool.
 An in-use connection will never be retired, only when it is closed will it then be removed.
-On a connection-by-connection basis, minor negative attenuation is applied to avoid mass-extinction in the pool.  **We strongly recommend setting this value, and it should be at least 30 seconds less than any database or infrastructure imposed connection time limit.**  A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.
+On a connection-by-connection basis, minor negative attenuation is applied to avoid mass-extinction in the pool.  **We strongly recommend setting this value, and it should be several seconds shorter than any database or infrastructure imposed connection time limit.**  A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.
 *Default: 1800000 (30 minutes)*